appbaseio/reactivesearch/content/docs/analytics/popular-suggestions.md

 ### Filter by minimum hits

 By default, the suggestions index only includes queries that return at least five results in the source index.
 You can configure this limit from the dashboard.

+### Filter by minimum characters

+By default, the suggestions index only includes queries that has at least three characters in the source index.
+This option allows you to customize the minimum number of characters allowed in search queries.

 ### Blacklist queries